coussej/coussej.github.io/content/post/2016/0215_HandlingJSONBinGoStructs.md

 }
 ```

-Thats's it.
+That's it.
 Time for the second interface, *sql.Scanner*, which requires us to implement a *Scan* method.
 This method must take the raw data that comes from the database and transform it to our new type.
 In our case, the database will return JSONB ([]byte) that we must transform to our type (the reverse of what we did with *driver.Valuer*):

 ```go
 func (p *PropertyMap) Scan(src interface{}) error {